mathildebrosseau/transition-python-lib/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;If the parameter is empty.

 ### set_url :
-This method allows users to set the server URL that will be used for the API calls.
+This method allows users to set the server URL that will be used for the API calls in a local variable within the Transition library.

 **Parameters :**&emsp;***url***&ensp;:&ensp;*string*\
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;server URL used for API calls.